Property Taxes and Payment FAQs

 • There are 3 secure drop boxes located within the Town of New Tecumseth where you can drop off payment in the form of cheques only.
 DO NOT PUT CASH INTO THE DROP BOX.

-• Town Administrative office located at 10 Wellington Street East in Alliston.
+• Town Administrative office located at 24 Tupper Street West in Alliston.

 • Tottenham Recreational Centre located at 139 Queen Street North